-The landing gear shall be fixed, with a least two main wheels of diameter not less than 2 1⁄4 inches.
+The landing gear shall be fixed, with a least two main wheels of diameter not less than 2 1/4 inches.
+The wheels that met the 2-1/4" diameter when new, are legal to be used until worn to a diameter of 2-1/8" diameter.
 The main wheels shall be at least seven (7) inches apart, measured parallel to the wing span.
 No wheel pants, wheel spats, or strut fairings shall be used to streamline the main landing gear.
 Struts shall be either, round wire, at least 1/8 inch in diameter, or any other material no more than 1/8 thick.
 Flat stock or molded gears may be filed or otherwise shaped to an airfoil cross-section.
 Nose or tail wheels, if used, may be streamlined or enclosed.